The Research tool makes it easy to add information from the web to your documents and presentations. To access the tool:

 When you first open the Research tool when working with a document or presentation, it may show you topics related to what it thinks you're working on.
 You can research those topics by clicking on them, or you can type in your own search terms in the search bar.

-When conducting a search, the Research tool will show you different types of results — web results, images, quotations, maps, reviews, personal results, and more.
+When conducting a search, the Research tool will show you different types of results — web results, images, tables, quotations, maps, reviews, personal results, and more.